bananasplit2931/VSP/README.md

 A lightweight 4-digit PIN authentication plugin for [Paper](https://papermc.io) 26.1.2+.

-Players authenticate using a clean chest GUI numpad.
+Players authenticate using a chest GUI numpad.
 ---

 ## Features